JohannBulls/Microframeworks/README.md

-# Microframeworks
+## Microframeworks

+A multithreaded web server in Java that handles multiple simultaneous connections using a fixed thread pool.
+It uses a custom microframework to simplify the development of RESTful services and static file management.
+The server responds to HTTP GET and POST requests, serves static files from a predefined directory, and handles custom RESTful services.
+It includes robust error handling and supports basic HTTP response codes.
+It is ideal for learning about concurrent programming, microframework design, and basic web server functionality in Java.

-SimpleWebServer is a simple Java-based web server implementation that handles both HTTP GET and POST requests.
+SimpleWebServer is a straightforward Java-based web server implementation that handles both HTTP GET and POST requests.
 The server serves static files and supports asynchronous communication with REST services.

-## Key Features
+### Key Features

 - **GET and POST Request Handling**: Supports HTTP GET requests to serve static files and POST requests to receive and display data.
 - **Static File Support**: Serves HTML, CSS, JS, and image files from a specific directory.